drufball/sw-content-indexing/EXPLAINER.md

 __Pros:__
 - Explicit registration eliminates need for browser poll
+- Browser knows when offline content is added and can take appropriate actions like granting [persistent storage](https://storage.spec.whatwg.org/#persistence), etc.

 __Cons:__
-- Developer has to track keys and explicitly add/remove content
+- Code complexity: Developer has to track keys and explicitly add/remove content at multiple points in the code base.
 - Browser needs to do extra work to clean up registrations when it clears content
 - Doesn’t work with foreign fetch